Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### Details of Cleaning

-##### [category_name]
+##### Field: [category_name]

 - Cleaned for the consistency of every type, e.g. extra “s” or “.” etc and unify the naming of each type

 - 25,040 records were missing, retrieved the records by what are contained in item_description.
 Assign category as “Others” to those cannot be found in the end

 - Moved category_name from sub-category to their main categories. e.g. Corn Whiskey to Whiskey, Gold Rum to Rum, Tropical Fruit Schnapps to Cordials/ Liqueurs etc.
             For those not listed and cannot be categorized assign to category - "Others"

+##### Field: [vendor_name]

+- Excluded null values in vendor_name from the analysis.
+(There are only 7 records with total 102 bottles from the vendors that are missed)

+- Cleaned for the consistency of every vendor name, e.g. extra “s” or “.” etc and unify the naming for each vendor.
+There were 549 distinct records (including NULL) to 427 distinct record (including NULL). **So there are total 425 vendors used in the analysis.**

+##### Field: [state_bottle_retail], [bottles_sold], [sale_dollars]

+- Checked the outliers
+- Cleaned negative values, turned them to positive
+- The record in “0” is not meaningful in the sale analysis case, thus, they are excluded from the analysis